nhathuy07/nhathuy07.github.io/projects.md

 # Projects directory

-## 🧰 Apps and Utiities
+## 🧰 Apps and Utilities

 1. **Text2Quiz**: Generates **revision questions and flashcards** for your study materials using LLM.
-Supports **plaintext, document files and scanned pages** as input document.
+Supports **plaintext, document files and scanned pages** as input sources.
 Developed as an independent project for Vietnam's 30th National Young Contest for Information Processing, using Angular and Starlette (Python).
 <br>[(Live Demo)](https://text2quiz-three.vercel.app/), [(Client Source)](https://github.com/nhathuy07/Text2Quiz), [(Server Source)](https://huggingface.co/spaces/nhathuy07/text2quiz_backend/tree/main)

 2. **vision-acuity-tester**: A basic, computerized, gesture-based implementation of the Landolt C chart, built with MediaPipe and Svelte.
 Does not replace actual vision tests.